-(1) Equity compensation plans under which awards are currently outstanding and that were approved by LP's stockholders include the 1991 Employee Stock Option Plan, the 1997 Incentive Stock Award Plan, the 1992 Non-Employee Director Stock Option Plan, and the 2000 Non-Employee Director Restricted Stock Plan (the "Restricted Stock Plan").
-The number of shares shown in column (a) as shares subject to outstanding awards include 187,264 shares subject to awards of incentive shares (restricted stock units) or restricted shares outstanding on December 31, 2004.
+(1) Equity compensation plans under which awards are currently outstanding and that were approved by LP's stockholders include the 1997 Incentive Stock Award Plan, the 1992 Non-Employee Director Stock Option Plan, and the 2000 Non-Employee Director Restricted Stock Plan (the "Restricted Stock Plan").
+The number of shares shown in column (a) as shares subject to outstanding awards include 211,171 shares subject to awards of restricted shares or restricted stock units (including incentive shares) outstanding on December 31, 2005.
 See "Executive Compensation-Compensation of Executive Officers" and "-Directors' Compensation" for additional information regarding the vesting of outstanding performance, incentive and restricted share awards.
-These shares are not included in the calculation of weighted-average exercise price in column (b) because the price at the vesting date could not be determined as of December 31, 2004.
+These shares are not included in the calculation of weighted-average exercise price in column (b) because the price at the vesting date could not be determined as of December 31, 2005.
 The Stock Award Plan also authorizes the grant of restricted stock awards with such terms and conditions as the Compensation Committee deems appropriate, including provisions that such awards will be forfeited upon termination of a participant's employment for specified reasons within a specified period of time or upon other conditions set forth in the award agreement.
-Of the shares shown in column (c), 3,662,906 shares were available for grant at December 31, 2004, as restricted shares or units under the Stock Award Plan, although such shares could also be granted as options or other rights to acquire Common Stock.
-Also, 123,117 shares were available for future awards to non-employee directors under the Restricted Stock Plan.
+Of the shares shown in column (c), 3,552,286 shares were available for grant at December 31, 2005, as restricted shares or units under the Stock Award Plan, although such shares could also be granted as options or other rights to acquire Common Stock.
+Also, 118,840 shares were available for future awards to non-employee directors under the Restricted Stock Plan.